 Anal cancer isn’t common, but some groups have a much higher risk of developing the disease.
 If you’re in a high-risk group, the highly experienced team at Colon and Rectal Surgeons of Greater Hartford provide anal Pap smears to pick up precancerous changes in cells.
-New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to arrange an anal Pap smear or book an appointment online.

 Women have had regular pap smears to check for cervical cancer for many years.
 This simple test has saved thousands of lives by picking up the earliest signs of cervical cancer.
 When treated soon enough, cervical cancer treatment is typically very successful.